raspberrypilearning/build-an-octapi/en/step_5.md

     /usr/local/bin/dispynode.py -i "$_IP" --daemon --client_shutdown
     ```

-    **Note:** The sleep for 20 seconds is to allow time for the server to log onto your Wi-Fi router and obtain a network IP address from it.
+    **Note:** The sleep for 20 seconds is to allow time for the server to log onto your WiFi router and obtain a network IP address from it.
 You need the IP address so that the server will listen properly for the client on the network.
 You may have to adjust this delay to suit the router you are using.

 - Press `Ctrl` + `o` to save your changes, then `Ctrl` + `x` to exit the nano editor.

 - Check that remote login via SSH is enabled so that remote command line access to your server is possible.
-Under the Preferences menu, select Raspberry Pi Configuration.
+In the **Preferences** menu, select **Raspberry Pi Configuration**.

     ![Enable SSH](images/enable-ssh1.png)